MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cm-prob-will-be-removed.md

 # Code 21 - CM_PROB_WILL_BE_REMOVED

-This function is reserved for system use.

-The system will remove the device.
+This Device Manager error message indicates that the system will remove the device.

 ## Error Code